 how to get rid of tight feeling skin

 Now there are some main causes for tight skin on the face and solutions.

-I have already told you how dangerously harmful sulfates are for your skin and can make it dry, dull, and dehydrated.
-If you are an extreme level case of this dryness and skin feeling tight, you should first go sulfate-free with your skincare and haircare products.
+I have already told you how dangerously harmful sulfates are to your skin and can make it dry, dull, and dehydrated.
+If you have an extreme level case of this dryness and skin feeling tight, you should first go sulfate-free with your skincare and haircare products.

 These two points are interrelated as sulfates are one of the main ingredients used to create foam in foaming cleansers.
 So they are naturally very drying.